skippyr/club-house/README.md

     These fonts provides all pretty symbols used in this theme.

-## Installation

-You can install this theme in multiple ways, use the one that suits you best.
+After you have installed the dependencies, you need to decide a way to install the theme, use the one that suits you best.

 ### Manually